 I had received a pamphlet in the mail about my university, and my parents encouraged me to look it up.
 When they realized it was twelve hours away, they were hesitant, but the affordability of university eased their minds.
-For whatever reason, they agreed to drive me TWELVE HOURS out to South Dakota, and we looked at a few schools on the way.
-The funniest part about all of this was that after touring a few other schools, I had no interest in attending the college I ended up graduating from.
-It wasn’t until I ran into a professor who then introduced me to the head swim coach that I had any interest in my university.
-Like I said, complete fate is how this all came together.
+For whatever reason, they agreed to drive me TWELVE HOURS out to South Dakota, and we looked at a few other schools on the way.
+The funniest part about all of this was that after touring the other schools, I had no interest in attending the college I ended up graduating from.
+It wasn’t until I ran into a professor, who then introduced me to the head swim coach, that I had any interest in my university.
+Like I said, complete fate is how I believe this all came together.
 Two months later, my future coach called to inform me that there was a spot on the team if I wanted it.
 While I had not originally planned to swim in college, much less at the Division II level, I found myself committing.

 My college swim career did not go as I planned.
-I never thought that I’d break records or earn a national cut, but I sure as hell did not think I’d miss almost a year and a half collectively.
+I never thought that I’d break records or earn a national time cut, but I sure as hell did not think I’d miss almost a year and a half collectively.
 My first injury came my sophomore year of college.
-I began experiencing pain my right groin, but ignored it.
+I began experiencing pain my right groin area, but I ignored it.
 I was running and swimming four hours a day, and was honestly still getting used to the demands of college athletics.
-It wasn’t until I found myself in extreme pain during a kick set that I made my way to the trainers.
-And it wasn’t until I was crying while walking across my small campus to get to class that I asked for things to be escalated.
+It wasn’t until I found myself in extreme pain during a kick set that I made my way to the trainers, and it wasn’t until I was crying while walking across my small campus to get to class that I asked for things to be escalated.
 An x-ray and three MRI’s later, it was determined that I had torn the labrum in my right hip, and I needed surgery.
 I ended up missing the entirety of my sophomore season, but gained that year back with a medical red-shirt.

 It was frustrating to have to sit on the sidelines and watch my teammates compete.
 It was frustrating to sit through four months of physical therapy post-surgery until I was cleared to swim.
 All I wanted to do was be back in the pool with my teammates, and I was SO relieved when that day finally came.
 I had been out of the water almost six months, and I was not in the same shape as when I left the pool.
-I worked my butt off to get back to where I was after before I had surgery.
+I worked my butt off to get back to where I was before I had surgery.
 Then during the middle of a practice where I was finally feeling like I was back at pre-injury speed, my coach pulled me out of the pool again.
 Except this time, it was very obvious something was wrong.
 My right arm was swollen, and my hand was a blueish-purple color.
 Within the next two days it would be determined that I had Thoracic Outlet Syndrome, and had then developed Paget-Schroetter Syndrome.
 I had a blood clot in my shoulder, and underwent surgery within the next week.
-I missed ANOTHER immediate six weeks of swimming, required more physical therapy, and was not cleared to compete until about two months later.
+I missed ANOTHER six weeks of swimming, required more physical therapy, and was not cleared to compete until about two months later.
 It was another frustrating recovery period, but I was yet again optimistic that I could come back just as strong.

 After I graduated college, I thought I was done with being injured.
-I was ready to live a normal life, workout when I wanted, and start my career.
+I was ready to live a normal life, workout when I wanted, and start my professional career in the STEM field.
 That following August, I was diagnosed with Type 1 Diabetes.
 I was furious, terrified, and any of the strength I had shown during my previous health battles was gone.
 The moment that I realized that there was no cure or quick fix, it destroyed me.
 I had been so lucky before with my previous problems.
 They could all be fixed, but no doctor in the world at this time can make my pancreas produce insulin again.
 It was a hard pill to swallow, and it was even harder to accept that there was no way to prevent this.